Class group statistics for torsion fields generated by elliptic curves: Introduction

 \section{Introduction}

 Given a family of number fields, it is natural to study the statistical variation of class groups in the family.
 Of significant interest is the family of imaginary quadratic extensions $K/\Q$.
 Such investigations go back to the work of Gauss, who was interested in the determination of all imaginary quadratic fields of a given class number $h$.
 The problem was solved for $h=1$ by Baker, Heegner and Stark, for $h=2$ by Baker and Stark and for $h=3$ by Oesterl\'e.
 Watkins in \cite{watkins2004class} computed the imaginary quadratic fields for which $h\leq 100$.
 Soundararajan showed that the number of imaginary quadratic fields of class number $<x$ is asymptotically $\frac{3\zeta(2)}{\zeta(3)}x^2$ as $x\rightarrow \infty$.
 The story for real quadratic fields is significantly different.
 Predictions can be made for the distribution of class groups via Cohen-Lenstra heuristics for all quadratic number fields \cite{cohen1984heuristics} and Cohen-Lenstra-Martinet heuristics for general number fields \cite{martinet1990etude}.
 We refer to \cite{wood2016asymptotics} for a survey of these methods.
-The study of class numbers on average in families of number fields has notably gained significant momentum in the following works \cite{davenport1971density, wong1999rank, bhargava2005density,fouvry20074, ellenberg2007reflection,ellenberg2017,holmin2019missing, bhargava2020bounds, klys2020distribution, wang2021moments, pierce2020effective,pierce2021conjecture}.
+The study of class numbers on average in families of number fields has notably gained significant momentum in the following works \cite{davenport1971density, wong1999rank, bhargava2005density,fouvry20074, ellenberg2007reflection,ellenberg2017}.
+On the other hand, there has been much interest in the study of the $p$-ranks of class groups of the cyclotomic extension $\Q(\mu_p)$.
+The Herbrand-Ribet theorem (cf. \cite{washington}) establishes a precise relationship between generalized Bernoulli numbers and the $p$-rank of the class group of $\Q(\mu_p)$.
+Ribet's converse relates congruences between Eisenstein series and cusp forms to the existence of $p$-cyclic unramified extensions of $\Q(\mu_p)$.
+The rank of the Eisenstein ideal is closely related to the Galois module structure of mod-$p$ class groups that arise from certain families of number fields of the form $\Q(N^{\frac{1}{p}})$, where $N\equiv 1\mod{p}$ is a prime, cf. \cite{MazurEisensteinIdeal, Lecouturier, SchStubleyclassgroups, WakeWangErickson}.
+It is however difficult to resolve distribution questions in this context, though there have been some computational experiments done (cf. \cite[Introduction]{WakeWangErickson}).